 Want to sell fast—without leaving money on the table?

-If you’re thinking about selling on PEI, I can give you a straightforward plan: what to fix (and what not to), a pricing strategy, and a marketing approach that gets results.
+If you’re thinking about selling on PEI, I can give you a straightforward plan—what to fix, how to price, and how to market your home effectively.

 Contact Jodi Bernard — Century 21 Northumberland Realty.